XiangGao1102/PTDiffusion/README.md

 <p class="text-justify">
 			(1) We pioneer generating optical illusion hidden pictures from the perspective of text-guided I2I translation. <br><br>
 			(2) We propose a concise and elegant method that realizes deep fusion of image structure and text semantics via dynamic phase manipulation in the LDM feature space, producing contextually harmonious illusion pictures. <br><br>
-			(3) We propose asynchronous phase transfer to enable flexible control over the degree of hidden image discernibility.
+			(3) We propose asynchronous phase transfer to enable flexible control over the degree of hidden image discernibility. <br><br>
                         (4) Our method dispenses with any training and optimization process, providing a free lunch for synthesizing illusion pictures using off-the-shelf T2I diffusion model.
 </p>